Best Times to Visit Bora Bora, French Polynesia

 What is the best time of year to visit Bora Bora for ideal weather and fewer crowds?

 For the best weather and fewer crowds, visit Bora Bora during the shoulder seasons – April-May and September-October.
 You'll still have plenty of sunshine and warm temperatures, but avoid the peak season's higher prices and more tourists.
-The water is usually calm and perfect for swimming and snorkeling.
+The water is usually calm and perfect for swimming and snorkeling year-round, but these shoulder months offer a sweet spot.

 What are some local customs or cultural sensitivities I should be aware of while visiting Bora Bora?

-Bora Bora is part of French Polynesia, so while the culture is unique, politeness and respect are key.
-Learn a few basic Tahitian phrases – it's always appreciated.
-Also, be mindful of local traditions and religious practices, and dress modestly when visiting religious sites.
-Always ask permission before taking photos of people.
+Bora Bora is part of French Polynesia, so while the local culture is unique, politeness and respect are key.
+Learn a few basic Tahitian phrases – it's appreciated.
+Also, be mindful of local traditions and religious practices, particularly during religious holidays.
+Dress modestly when visiting religious sites.

 How do I get around Bora Bora efficiently, and are there any hidden transportation gems?